processing/processing-pi-website/content/tutorial/camera/index.md

 - Invert
 - etc.

-These filters can be applied to any PImage, including the GLCapture object which returns video data from camera as PImage.
+These filters can be applied to any `PImage`, including the `GLCapture` object which returns video data from camera.

 Consider the following example that will turn a color image into a grayscale image: